Dental Aptitude Test

 The Dental Aptitude Test (DAT) Program is conducted by the Canadian Dental Association (CDA) to help students assess their aptitude for a career in dentistry and to assist dental schools in selecting first-year students.

-The English DAT consists of a Survey of Natural Sciences, a Perceptual Ability Test, a Reading Comprehension Test and a Manual Dexterity Test.
+The English DAT consists of two components: 1) a written component that includes a Survey of Natural Sciences Test, a Perceptual Ability Test, and a Reading Comprehension Test and 2) a manual dexterity component known as the Manual Dexterity Test (MDT).
 There is no Reading Comprehension Test on the French DAT.

 All important information needed to register for the DAT is provided in the DAT Information section.
 Applicants should review this information before beginning the registration process.

 Learn more about important DAT dates.